Skip to main content

 WATARI-UM

-Watari-um, the Watari Museum of Contemporary Art, opened in 1990 as a private museum.
-The museum collection is based on works acquired by the founding director Shizuko Watari, a champion of postwar Western art in Japan.
+Watari-um, the Watari Museum of Contemporary Art, opened in 1990.
+This private museum’s collection is based on works acquired by founding director Shizuko Watari, a champion of postwar Western art in Japan.
 Watari-um holds three-to-four exhibitions per year that cover a broad range of topics, from contemporary art and Japanese culture to architecture.
 Guest curators have included such legendary figures as Jan Hoet, Jean-Hubert Martin, and Harald Szeemann.
 Accompanying lectures, workshops, and other events help visitors gain a deeper understanding of the exhibitions and their significance to contemporary society.
 The museum also organizes off-site exhibitions and events.

 Swiss architect Mario Botta spent five years designing Watari-um’s building, which was his first museum project and is now known as one of his masterpieces.
 The striped granite and concrete facade, resembling a bird in flight over the city, has become a landmark of the Tokyo art scene.